socialidea-it/korian-plugins/taxonomy-terms-order/readme.txt

 Consider upgrading to our advanced version of this plugin at a very resonable price <a target="_blank" href="http://www.nsp-code.com/premium-plugins/wordpress-plugins/advanced-taxonomy-terms-order/">Advanced Taxonomy Terms Order Order</a>

 == Change Log ==

+= 1.8.2 =
+ - Polylang fix - Ignore the 'language' to avoid unnecessarily sorting.
+ - Set-up the Live Preview for the plugin.
+ - WordPress 6.5.4 compatibility check and tag update

+= 1.8.1 =
+ - WordPress 6.5 compatibility check and tag update

+= 1.8 =
+ - Check if the terms table still includ the custom column, to avoid errors ( mainly when upgrading WordPress )
+ - Code improvements
+ - WordPress 6.4.2 compatibility check and tag update

+= 1.7.9 =
+ - Trigger wp_cache_flush when saving the order to clear the internal caches
+ - WordPress 6.3 compatibility tag

+= 1.7.7 =
+ - Use term name for admin queries, when the admin sort is active, to avoid "random" returns on certain servers, when term order are empty.
+ - WordPress 6.2.2 compatibility tag

+= 1.7.5 =
+ - New filter tto/admin/plugin_options/capability to add custom roles and capabilities.
+ - Compatibility tag update for WordPress 6.2

 = 1.7.4 =
  - Compatibility tag update for WordPress 6.1.1